Print Ready Artwork Checklist:

-When creating print ready PDF files, there are many things to consider.
+When creating print-ready PDF files, there are many things to consider.
 To name just a few: file format, font size and trimming area are all crucial elements that ensure a quality print.
 You may be asking, ‘Why is printing so complicated?
 Why is it so important that the images have a minimum resolution?
-Why does the file have to be set up in the CMYK colour space?’.
+Why must the file be set up in the CMYK colour space?’.
 Let us provide you with the background knowledge behind all those factors and clarify why they are important to get the desired quality print.

 What is DPI?

 DPI – dots per inch – describes the density of dots that indicate the precision of any images that you intend to print.
 This is called the resolution and is measured in dpi.
-Sharper, high resolution images have a higher dpi, whereas pixelated images usually have lower dpi.
-The smaller the product, the more important a high DPI becomes.
+Sharper, high-resolution images have a higher dpi, whereas pixelated images usually have a lower dpi.
 This is because the product will be viewed from up close.
-Generally, a perfect print ready artwork needs to be at least 300dpi.
+Generally, a perfect print-ready artwork needs to be at least 300 dpi.

 What is this CMYK thing you keep mentioning?